 Prevent windows from fogging up

 Rain increases the moisture in the car and makes it much more difficult to keep windows clear.
 Keep the inside of the windows clean, circulate fresh air, and use those defrosters!
-You may want to consider using an anti-fog product like Rain-X Glass Treatment and Anti-Fog Combo to drive in the rain safely.
+You may want to consider using an anti-fog product like Rain-X Interior Glass Anti-Fog to drive in the rain safely.

 Give the right of way